 The Congressional Record is the official record of the activities, debates and proceedings of the U.S. Senate and the U.S. House of Representatives.
-It is published daily by the U. S. Government Publishing Office (formerly Government Printing Office) when Congress is in session.
+It is published daily by the U. S. Government Publishing Office (GPO) when Congress is in session.
 After a session of Congress, the daily editions are eventually compiled in permanent bound volumes.
 The proceedings of a single congress can run over 30,000 print pages.

 The House and Senate proceedings include edited debates, voting records, legislative actions, and texts of selected bills.

 The Daily Digest in each issue summarizes the day's floor and committee activities, including actions on bills, votes, hearings, meetings, bill status, and the upcoming week's agenda.